maxbaykowski/csdr/README.md

 Credits
 -------
-The library was written by Andras Retzler, HA7ILM &lt;<randras@sdr.hu>&gt;.
+The library was written by [Andras Retzler](https://github.com/ha7ilm).
+Development was continuede by [Jakob Ketterl](https://github.com/jketterl).

-I would like to say special thanks to Péter Horváth, PhD (HA5CQA) and János Selmeczi, PhD (HA5FT) for their continous help and support.

 Usage by example
 ----------------